-The ENQ character does not appear as a visible character; however, we are
+The ENQ character does not appear as a visible character; however, we are representing the ENQ character as ...

 Inquiry Response

 Printer status is returned to the host in a 3-byte (3-character) sequence.
 The first byte is the non-printable user-defined ENQ character, which is not visible on the response.
 The second and third bytes are printer status codes.
 See the ENQ Reference Tables for the meaning of bytes 2 and 3.